Miscellaneous "Radio" Tips and Service Notes

 devices mounted on the large heat sink and the PC board solder

-Just as important, be sure and touch up the solder joints
+Also be sure and re-solder / touch-up all of the solder joints

-involving connector # 12 and the four power rectifier diodes as
+involving connector # 12 and the 4-power rectifier diodes as well as

-well as these can cause for bad connections too.
-Especially so
+these can cause for bad connections too (might as well re-solder the

-with pin one and two on connector # 12 as these are 5 volt pins
+Pay close attention with pins one and two (on connector # 12) as these are 5 volt pins closest to the HOT heat sink.

 of any additional help.